jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 {{< /details >}}

 {{< callout type="info" >}}
-  This can be also applied to a [Home Server](https://jalcocert.github.io/JAlcocerT/firebat-ak2-plus-minipc-review/) together with [Cloudflare tunnels](https://fossengineer.com/selfhosting-cloudflared-tunnel-docker/)
+  **Alternative:** use a [Home Server](https://jalcocert.github.io/JAlcocerT/firebat-ak2-plus-minipc-review/) together with [Cloudflare tunnels](https://fossengineer.com/selfhosting-cloudflared-tunnel-docker/) to get https with your domain.
 {{< /callout >}}

 ### User Management with Flask